Megan Gilmore, M.D.

 Regaining weight can certainly happen, which is a key reason why a team approach has become so important.
 We better understand surgery works for a couple years, and then the body is able to adjust.
 At that time, lifestyle changes are integral to allowing patients to maintain their new weight.
 If you talk to someone who had surgery 10 to 15 years ago, their experience getting ready and following up after surgery is quite different from what patients do now to prepare for surgery and for long-term follow-up.

-Another important distinction revolves around lap band surgery, which was very popular for many years.
+Another important distinction revolves around lap band surgery, which was popular for many years.
 Unfortunately, we know now that weight loss is suboptimal and long-term complications are high with lap band operations.
 Weight loss and the ability to keep the weight off are much better with procedures that are considered metabolic in nature, such as sleeve gastrectomy, Roux-en-Y and duodenal switch with biliopancreatic diversion.

 “It’s too dangerous”